jimpurbrick/thecreationengine/content/virtual-objects-you-can-touch.md

 generate huge custom fantasy environments in a rogue-like game in which every wall and table can be leant on, every door can be opened and closed, every chair sat in and potentially every staircase climbed.
-I’m very excited by the potential experiences these techniques might enable in the near future.
+I’m very excited to see, hear and touch the experiences these techniques might enable in the near future.